What is ecthyma?

 Oral antibiotics are recommended if the infection is extensive or proving slow to respond to topical antibiotics.
 The antibiotic of choice is a penicillin, usually dicloxacillin or flucloxacillin, which are active against both Streptococcus pyogenes and Staphylococcus aureus.
 The duration of treatment varies; several weeks of therapy may be necessary to completely resolve ecthyma.

-Another very important factor to consider in the overall management of ecthyma is to improve hygiene.
+Another critical factor to consider in the overall management of ecthyma is to improve hygiene.
 Measures to take include:

 - Washing daily with antiseptic soap or cleanser